Fujifilm X-T1 versus Fujifilm X-T10

 - More heavily discounted: Has been on the market for longer (launched in January 2014).

-Advantages of the Fujifilm X-T10:
+Reasons to prefer the Fujifilm X-T10:

 - More compact: Is smaller (118x83mm vs 129x90mm) and will fit more readily into a bag.